Heroico/PredictDBAnalysis/README.md

 ## Command line parameters

 When executing the script, you have the following argument options:

-* --config_file: If you provide this, options willbe parse from a JSON file.
-See below.
-* --dosages_folder: Folder with indiviudal sample dosages in "PrediXcan format".
+* --dosages_folder: Folder with individual sample dosages in "PrediXcan format".
 See files from **build_data.sh** For an example.
 * --input_db: What sqlite model file to analise.
 * --pheno_file: Observed expression.
 Defaults to **GD462.GeneQuantRPKM.50FN.samplename.resk10.txt** from GEUVADIS.
 * --gencode_file: Gencode annotation data, defaults to **gencode.v22.annotation.gtf**
 * --working_folder: folder where intermediate stats will be dumped.
 * --results_folder: folder where result plots will be generated.
 * --predict_db_rsid: Name of column with RSID name in model database.
-* --keep_predictions: keep Gene Expression Predictions files after we are done with them.
+* --keep_predictions: Optional. keep Gene Expression Predictions files after we are done with them.
 They are big-ish files.
-* --eager_clean_up: delete **working_folder** and **results_folder** before analysis.
+* --eager_clean_up: Optional. delete **working_folder** and **results_folder** before analysis.
+* --config_file: Optional.
+If you provide this, options willbe parse from a JSON file.
+See below.

 ## JSON config file